Learn how to plan living room lighting and you can create the right illumination levels and atmosphere for each of its functions.

 What is the best combination of lighting for a living room?

-Interior designer Abigail Ahern says that every room should incorporate eight different sources of lighting.
-It may sound a lot, but once you factor in all the different options available – from ceiling and wall lights to floor and table lamps, plus more natural sources like candles and fireplaces – it’s a realistic target, even if you're looking at small living room lighting ideas.
+One of the expert tips for lighting a living room from interior designer Abigail Ahern (opens in new tab) is that every room should incorporate eight different sources of lighting.
+It may sound a lot, but once you factor in all the different options available – from ceiling and wall lights to floor and table lamps, plus more natural sources like candles and fireplaces – it’s a realistic target.

-‘Start by using a large centralised ceiling light to create an even layer of background lighting,’ says Will Earl, director at J Adams & Co.
+‘Start by using a large centralized ceiling light to create an even layer of background lighting,’ says Will Earl, director at J Adams & Co (opens in new tab).
 ‘Use a combination of dimmable task lights, such as floor and table lamps, across the room to allow you to adapt the mood of the space for day to night.
 Then use accent lighting to highlight architectural features and artwork.’

-Whatever style of lighting fittings you choose, both specialist lighting companies and interior designers are unanimous in their passion for the humble dimmer switch.
+Whatever style of lighting fittings you choose and whether you want to follow living room lighting trends or opt for more traditional options, both specialist lighting companies and interior designers are unanimous in their passion for the humble dimmer switch.

 How do you design a living room lighting layout?